Bikz/VADR/README.md

 ### Remaining TODOs / Next steps

-- Switch from the `<Gather>` loop to full-duplex Twilio Media Streams + Deepgram for word-by-word transcripts.
+- **Phase 2:** Switch from the `<Gather>` loop to full-duplex Twilio Media Streams + Deepgram for word-by-word transcripts.
-- Wire the “Take Over” control into a Twilio Voice Client/WebRTC participant so the operator can actually barge in.
+- **Phase 3:** Wire the “Take Over” control into a Twilio Voice Client/WebRTC participant so the operator can actually barge in.
-- Persist run + call state to durable storage (currently in-memory).
+- **Phase 4:** Add COVAL evaluation harness + automated reporting.
-- Add analytics + guardrail evaluation hooks (e.g., COVAL) before production rollout.
+- Integrate Clerk for auth and Natural for payments when user-facing rollout is ready.

 ## 📋 Example Queries